 When I walked into a store to buy one of these, I could pick from 3 different barrels from the 2012 vintage.
 The one I picked came from barrel 1707, which was barreled on 12/31/2012 (who knew they still barreled bourbon on New Years eve) and bottled 12/4/2020, making it 7 years and 11 months old.
-Let’s learn some more in this Evan Williams Single Barrel Bourbon review.
+This was the oldest of the bunch by a few months.

 As always, your mileage with this review may vary as every barrel is different, even within the same vintage year.